 - Preheat the oven to 425ºF.

-- Bring a large pot full of water to boil over high heat and add the baking soda.
+- Bring a large pot full of water mixed with baking soda to boil over high heat.

 - Remove the dough from the bowl and on a flat surface, divide the dough into 8 equal pieces.